mbraekman/mbraekman.github.io/_posts/2021-06-08-Azure AD Lookups Security Loophole.md

 ---
 layout: post
 author: Maxim Braekman
-title: Azure AD lookups security loophole
+title: Azure AD look up - Security loophole
-description: In some cases, Azure AD offers you a loophole to lookup specific app registration info.
+description: In some cases, Azure AD offers you a loophole to look up specific info even if you lack the required access rights.
 image: ./img/azure-ad-lookup-loophole.jpg
 tags: [Azure AD, Security]
 ---

-When you are lacking sufficient access rights to read Azure AD, there are workarounds you can use (*Azure CLI/PowerShell/..*) to make modifications to users/service principals/.., considering you can provide the correct objectId's.
+When you are lacking sufficient access rights to write in Azure AD, there are workarounds you can use (*Azure CLI/PowerShell/..*) to make modifications to users/service principals/.., considering you can provide the correct objectId's.

-Obtaining these IDs can be difficult without read-access to Azure AD.
-However, using the proper PowerShell commands you will be able to obtain these values even when you are lacking said access.
+However, if you don't have any access rights to read from Azure AD, this can become a difficult story.
+Yet again, using the proper PowerShell commands you will be able to obtain these values, even when you are lacking said access.

 ## Steps
 - [Getting Started](#getting-started)